fabienp38/wttj_test/exercice2/README.md

 ### Expected tests:
 **UI Test  (Application Web) :**
  - Check the candidate card  (lastname, firstname, picture, counter)
- - Check that all candidates diplayed correspond to the candidate associated to this offer
+ - Check that all candidates diplayed correspond to the candidate associated to this job stage
  - Check the candidate is displaying in his assigned status column
  - Check the candidate cards that are not updated since few times has a grey tint
  - Check the weighted average of candidate rating